LoginRadius/docs/content/references/api/b2b-identity/index.md

 ## Update Status of Organization

-Updates the status of an organization.
+Updates the status of an organization for the provided organization Id.

 ### Endpoint